NanoFab Tool: FEI Titan 80-300 Analytical Transmission Electron Microscope

 Thickness in region of interest: 100 nm or less

 Maximum sample size: 3-mm diameter, 100 µm thick (including TEM specimen grid)

 Materials to be analyzed must be approved by the NanoFab staff.

 No magnetic materials.

-Biomaterials must be biosafety level 0 (BSL-0) or BSL-1 already prepared on a TEM grid.
-Toxic or potentially infectious biomaterials are not allowed.
+Biomaterials must be biosafety level 0 (BSL-0).
+Toxic or potentially infections biomaterials are not allowed.

 Atomic-level imaging and analysis of nanomaterials and nanoparticles